10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 <h3 id="package-managers">Package/Dependency Managers</h3>

 [NPM](https://www.npmjs.com/) - NPM is 10up's preferred tool for managing JavaScript frontend dependencies and development dependencies.
 For frontend dependencies, usually everything we need is bundled with WordPress, but sometimes we need something like [MomentJS](http://momentjs.com/) or [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) polyfill support for all browsers.
 NPM helps us fill in the gaps and is a great tool for adding these dependencies to our frontend development.
 NPM also allows us to manage dependencies for our development - to speed up our engineering, enhance our understanding of our code, or allow for better error reporting during development.
 Dependencies should always be installed alongside a project whenever it gets used (ex. a WordPress plugin, a NPM module, or custom library).
 Development dependencies are installed when you’re actively working (developing) on the project and not using it as a 3rd party library.
 When managing dependencies for both frontend and development it's important to separate these [dependencies](https://docs.npmjs.com/files/package.json#dependencies) necessary for production and the development dependencies ([devDependencies](https://docs.npmjs.com/files/package.json#devdependencies)).
-Before using NPM, it's suggested to review the [Deployment](#deployments) section below.
+Because NPM might complicate your deployments, it's suggested to review the [Deployment](#deployments) section below.
 10up follows strict development practices for dependency management and encourages developers to review the NPM docs to thoroughly understand these concepts.

 [Composer](https://getcomposer.org) - We use Composer for managing PHP dependencies.
 Usually everything we need is bundled with WordPress.
 Sometimes we need external libraries like "Patchwork".
 Composer is a great way to manage those external libraries but is not necessary on most projects